 Zachary Wallmark is a musicologist with an interest in popular music, timbre, and music cognition.
 He received his Ph.D. from UCLA in 2014.
 Prior to his appointment at UO, Wallmark served on the faculty at Southern Methodist University, where he held an appointment in music and a courtesy appointment in psychology.
 He has taught undergraduate and graduate courses on American popular music history and analysis, music and emotion, film music, hip-hop, spirituality and music in post-war America, and opera history, among other topics.

-Wallmark’s research has been profiled in the national news media, including Newsweek, Psychology Today, Medical News Today, Science Daily, and NPR.
+Wallmark’s research has been profiled in the national news media, including Newsweek, Psychology Today, Forbes, Wall Street Journal, and NPR.
 He is active in the Analysis, Creation, and Teaching of Orchestration (ACTOR) group, an international research partnership funded by the Canadian Social Sciences and Humanities Research Council.
+His work has also been supported by the NEH and the GRAMMY Foundation.
 Wallmark has presented at a number of international conferences including the AMS, ICMPC, SMT, SMPC, and SEM.
 He was also an invited public lecturer at the National Academy of Sciences in Washington, D.C. and the Soluna International Arts Festival.
 In addition to his academic work, Wallmark is a published composer, bassist, and performer of the Japanese shakuhachi flute.

 Fink, R., Latour, M., & Wallmark, Z., (Eds.)
 (2018).
 The relentless pursuit of tone: Timbre in popular music.
 New York: Oxford University Press.